-It is not advised to pursue workers comp benefits without seeking the legal advice of a workers comp defense attorney in Los Angeles.
-From the moment you file a workers comp claim form, many things could go wrong or not-as-expected, which is why it is better to be legally represented by a skilled lawyer.
+It is not advised to pursue workers comp benefits without seeking the legal advice of a workers comp attorney in Los Angeles.
+From the moment you file a workers comp claim form, many things could go wrong or not as expected, which is why it is better to be legally represented by a skilled lawyer.

 So, what happens after you file a workers comp claim in Los Angeles or elsewhere in California?
 We invited our lawyer from the Law Offices of Kropach & Kropach to answer this question.

 After filing a workers compensation claim, your employer must receive it, fill out the required fields in the form and sign it.
 After the form has been filled out by both the injured employee and the employer, the workers comp claim must be handed over to a claims administrator, which was assigned to handle all workers compensation cases on behalf of the employer (some claims administrators are employed by insurance companies and other organizations).

 A copy of the completed workers compensation claim must be handed over or sent via email to the claims administrator, also known as a claims adjuster, within one working day after you filed it.
 Our Los Angeles workers compensation lawyer warns: keep the copy.

 When the claims administrator receives the copy, he or she has to either accept or reject your claim within a reasonable period of time (which, according to California workers compensation laws, is 90 days).

 If you have not heard back from the claims administrator within 90 days, and you have not received a letter denying your workers comp claim within that period, your claim may be automatically considered “accepted.”